 - Wore beer cans as jewelry at a football game

-- We can rationalize that only others like ourselves understand
+- We rationalize that only others like ourselves understand.

-- We can feel comfortable sharing our struggles and successes with like-minded people
+- There’s comfort sharing our struggles and successes with like-minded people.

 On October 4, 2015, tens of thousands of people showed up for a rally on the National Mall.
 These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery, but it’s one day and thousands of miles from home for most of us.